JoaoCostaIFG/tvvs/assignments/9_mutation_test/9_report.md

 #### xmlContentTest

 We created a new test, `public void xmlContentTest()`, which takes a singleton projects list and saves the project's information into an `xml` file.
 Then, the test succeeds if the file's content equals the expected content.

 **Problems**:

-These tests attempts to cover all possible mutations from the `public synchronized void writeXml(List<Project> projects)` method.
-However, this was not the case.
+These tests attempt to cover all possible mutations from the `public synchronized void writeXml(List<Project> projects)` method.
+However, this was not possible.

 The first problem is that we can not kill a mutant where the following line of code is removed.
-This is because we can not test the UTF-8 charset in our test.
+This is because UTF-8 is the default encoding of the writer.

 - `serializer.setOutputProperty(OutputKeys.ENCODING, "UTF-8");`

+The following line appears to suffer from the same problem:

+- `tf.setAttribute("indent-number", new Integer(4));`

 Next, the line `atts.clear()` in `ProjectSerializer.java`:95, does not affect anything.
 The mutant that removes this line is considered an **equivalent mutant**.
+This contrasts with the other `atts.clear()` in the method, because it is setting attributes with the exact same name as the previous ones (it replaces them).

-Finally, the following lines of code do not seem to have any effect, nor on Linux, nor on Windows:
+Finally, the following lines of code seem to behave differently on Windows and Linux.
+The tests were run on Linux and, on this system, their presence doesn't appear to affect the result of the method.

 - `hd.startDocument();`
 - `hd.endDocument();`
 - `out.flush();`
 - `out.close();`

-**Note**: In addition, on Linux removing the identation line `tf.setAttribute("indent-number", new Integer(4));` causes a mutant to not be killed while on Windows this is not the case.

 ### Project

 We created a series of tests for this class:

 - `toStringTest()` that tests whether the `toString()` method of a project works as expected.
 - `notesTest()` that checks if the program retrieves the notes of a project correctly.
 - `elapsedSecondsTest()` that checks whether the number of elapsed seconds of a running project is correct.
 - `quotaTest()` that checks if the program sets and retrieves the quota of a project correctly.
-- `pauseRunningTest()` that checks whether the number of elapsed seconds of a paused project is correct.
+- `pauseRunningTest()` that checks whether the number of elapsed seconds of a paused project is within the expected margin.
-- `getSecondsTodayRunningTest()` that succeeds if the correct number of _secondsToday_ retrieved for a running test is correct.
+- `getSecondsTodayRunningTest()` that succeeds if the correct number of `secondsToday` retrieved for a running test is within the expected margin.
-- `getSecondsOverallRunningTest()` that succeeds if the correct number of _secondsOverall_ retrieved for a running test is correct.
+- `getSecondsOverallRunningTest()` that succeeds if the correct number of `secondsOverall` retrieved for a running test is within the expected margin.

 **Problems**: